 St. Louis fans have always supported their hometown baseball team.
 Even in 1892, season attendance totals hit 135,000, which was well above the national average of about 50,000.
 In 1967, seasonal attendance broke the two million mark for the first time and since 2014, the season attendance numbers have averaged more than 3.5 million — and according to Baseball Almanac, the average for the National League is about 2.6 million.

 So why do fans flock to see the Cardinals?
 For many, it’s simply the love of the game and the enjoyment supporting their local team.
 However, other factors play a part.
 St. Louis offers a huge array of attractions and things to do, especially during baseball season.
 Fans of all ages can plan a trip to the city to see a ballgame plus visit sites like the Gateway Arch, the City Museum, and the zoo.

 The convenient location of Busch Stadium on Clark Avenue makes attending baseball games easier in St. Louis, compared to other cities across the nation.
 It’s easily accessed from both Interstates 44 and 64 or directly from downtown.
 There’s also public transportation and connections to take fans from the stadium to restaurants and hotels located just blocks away.
 Fewer travel hassles typically equals happier fans.

 For baseball fans looking to enjoy the game with a beer, the luxury Magnolia St. Louis Hotel is only a brisk 10 minute walk from Busch stadium.
-Contact us at the Magnolia St. Louis today to book your stay.
+Book your stay today at Magnolia St. Louis, a Tribute Portfolio Hotel (marriott.com)